benhook1013/space-game/PLAN.md

 ### Workflow

-- Use Codespaces or any lightweight editor
-  (VS Code, GitHub Mobile, Replit).
+- Use Codespaces or any lightweight editor (VS Code, GitHub Mobile, Replit).
 - Work directly on `main`; branch only for larger features.
 - Commit small, frequent changes and push often.

+## 📂 Project Structure

+- `lib/` – game code.
+- `assets/` – images, audio and fonts.
+- `web/` – PWA manifest, icons and service worker.
+- Root Markdown files for planning and playtest notes.

 ## 🧾 Documentation